Cao Yang: Club career

 A regular for the club for several seasons he was named as the reserve captain behind Wang Xiao.
 In the 2008 Chinese Super League season Tianjin Teda where to have one of their most productive seasons when they finished the league fourth and were allowed the chance to play in the AFC Champions League.
 During their debut appearance in the AFC Champions League Cao Yang had the honor to be named as their captain against Kawasaki Frontale.

 International career

-Cao Yang began his international career playing for the Chinese U-23 team where he was named in the squad to play in the Football at the 2002 Asian Games and saw China knocked out in the Quarter-finals.
+Cao Yang began his international career playing for the Chinese U23 where he was named in the squad to play in the Football at the 2002 Asian Games and saw China knocked out in the Quarter-finals.
 His performance in the tournament was considered good enough for him to be promoted to the senior team by the Chinese caretaker coach Shen Xiangfu on December 7, 2002 in a friendly game against Syria in a 3–1 victory.
 With Zhu Guanghu as the national teams coach Cao's international career would start to see him become a regular within the team and he was included in the squad that won the 2005 East Asian Football Championship as well as also being in the squad that took part in the 2007 AFC Asian Cup.